Developer Guide

 Adding Attending Doctor

-object to encapsulate the current attending doctor of a patient.
+The proposed implementation of separate Doctor object to encapsulate the current attending doctor of a patient.

 The addition of this field will allow staff to quickly filter by attending doctor, or quickly glance at a patient to identify what doctor is in charge of him/her.